mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 #### Portal Enhancements

-* We have renamed **Mendix for Private Cloud** to **Deployment** in upper navigation
+* We have renamed **Mendix for Private Cloud** to **Deployment** in the upper navigation bar.
-* We have removed the unreliable uptime field from Namespace overview page.
+* We have removed the **Uptime** field from the **Namespace overview** page.

 #### Deploy API

-* We have fixed the api specification for deploy API where limit and offset were not specified when trying to retrieve all applications deployed in Private cloud
+* We have fixed the API specification for the Deploy API where the limit and offset were not specified when trying to retrieve all applications deployed in Private Cloud.

 ### June 13th, 2024